cucode/practical_web_api_design_UoI_WebCon_2016/README.md

   + 10:45 - 11:00 Exercise 4 - Swap APIs with an other Group for them to Review

-  + 11:00 - 11:10 Exercies 5 - Bring Groups Together to Discuss the APIs
+  + 11:00 - 11:10 Exercise 5 - Bring Groups Together to Discuss the APIs

   + 11:10 - 11:15 Documentation and the Open API Specification

-  + 11:15 - 11:35 Specify, Serve and Explore your API
+  + 11:15 - 11:35 Exercise 6 - Specify, Serve and Explore your API

-  + 11:35 - 11:45 Avoild Perfection Paralysis and Malcontents
+  + 11:35 - 11:45 Good Design: Avoild Perfection Paralysis and Malcontents

   + 11:45 - 12:00 Wrap up, Q&A

+## Seating and assistance with Tool installation

-## Introduction to Workshop and Getting Started
+## Greetings and Introduction to the Workshop (WC)

+## Why HTTP APIs are Valuable & The Core Components of an API (JM)

+### Exercise 1 - Explore Aspects of a Few Popular APIs

+## The anatomy of an API Call and Demo of Postman (JM)

+### Exercise 2 - Test and Explore APIs with Postman

+## The Components of an HTTP API Domain (JM)

+### Exercise 3 - Convert the Resources of your Domain into an API

+### Exercise 4 - Swap APIs with an other Group for them to Review

+### Exercise 5 - Bring Groups Together to Discuss the APIs

+## Documentation and the Open API Specification (MK)

+### Exercise 6 - Specify, Serve and Explore your API

+## Good Design: Avoild Perfection Paralysis and Malcontents (WC)

+## Wrap up, Q&A

 ## References